-In this way, every collection in the MongoDB is represented by a modal and the express controller contains the logic concerning the actions performed by the user that affect those collections.
+In this way, every collection in the MongoDB is represented by a modal, and the express controller contains the logic concerning the actions performed by the user that affect those collections.

-For the Front-End, we used Redux to define how our component’s state was managed.
+For the front-end, we used Redux to define how the state of the component was managed.

-Redux is a library that acts as a state container and helps to manage the application data flow.it provides a central place for storing data that is used across the React application.
+Redux is a library that acts as a state container and helps to manage the application data flow, providing a central place for storing data that is used across the React application.

 The concepts of Redux is better explained in the figure 3.6: